aniyomiorg/aniyomi-extensions/CONTRIBUTING.md

 ## Running

-To aid in local development, you can use the following run configuration to launch an extension:
+To make local development more convenient, you can use the following run configuration to launch Tachiyomi directly at the Browse panel:

 ![](https://i.imgur.com/STy0UFY.png)